gioun/gioun.github.io/_pages/project.md

 [Gtihub](https://github.com/)

 > This work is the one that I appreciate the most.
-> There should have been a demo link here, but the two servers for front-end and back-end are down now and the domain is expired.
-I can provie is the user handbook for the course work which contains the screenshot of the platform.
+> There should have been a demo link here, but the two servers for front-end and back-end are down now and the domain is expired and I haven't deploy it on another server.
+All I can provie is the [user handbook](../files/BSDAHandbook.pdf) for the course which contains the screenshot of the platform.

 Picture